Biliran: Topography

 The main volcanic island of Biliran features mountainous interiors with very narrow coastal areas.
 Only the municipalities of Naval and Caibiran have wide plains extending about 7 km from the coast suitable for agriculture.
-Mount Suiro, an inactive volcano, is the highest point on Biliran Island with an elevation of 1301 m.
+Mount Suiro, an inactive volcano, is the highest point on Biliran with an elevation of 1301 m.

 The only known historical volcanic activity at Biliran was a phreatic eruption and possible debris avalanche at a thermal area on September 26, 1939.
 Ashfalls were reported at Caibiran and adjoining areas with maximum deposits at 6.35 cm thick.
 There are five active solfatara fields on the island.
 The solfatara on the west side of Mt.
 Giron contained more than 400 tones of sulfur in 1880.

 Maripipi is a 924 m volcanic island with the Maripipi Volcano located in the center and the Municipality of Maripipi surrounding its shores and lower slopes.
 The volcano is classified as potentially active but has had no historical eruptions.